Rare spat between Serbia and Russia after US-brokered deal

-BELGRADE, Serbia (AP) — A social media post by the Russian foreign ministry spokeswoman apparently ridiculing Serbia’s president after he signed a U.S.-sponsored agreement between Serbia and Kosovo has triggered a rare spat between traditional allies Moscow and Belgrade.
+BELGRADE, Serbia (AP) — A social media post by Russia’s Foreign Ministry spokeswoman apparently ridiculing Serbia’s president after he signed a U.S.-sponsored agreement between Serbia and Kosovo has triggered a rare spat between traditional allies Moscow and Belgrade.

-Maria Zakharova posted a photo showing Vucic sitting across U.S. President Donald Trump at his Oval Office table.
+Spokeswoman Maria Zakharova posted a photo showing Serbian President Aleksandar Vucic sitting across from U.S. President Donald Trump at his Oval Office in Washington.
 She posted that along with another photo, the iconic scene from thriller “Basic Instinct” showing Sharon Stone being questioned by police as she sits cross-legged in a chair.

-Zakkharova mocked Vucic in a comment on the Facebook post, saying that he was invited to the White House to be interrogated.
+Zakkharova mocked Vucic in a comment on the Facebook post, saying he was invited to the White House to be interrogated.

-Serbian President Aleksandar Vucic and other Serbian officials reacted furiously.
+Vucic and other Serbian officials reacted furiously.

 “The primitivism and vulgarity she showed speaks about herself, but also about those who have given her the job,” Vucic told the pro-government Pink TV.

-Zakharova apologized on Twitter later Sunday, saying her post had been misinterpreted.
+Later Sunday, Zakharova apologized on Twitter, saying her post had been misinterpreted.
+Her boss, Russian Foreign Minister Sergey Lavrov, spoke Sunday with Vucic, stressing the “sincerely close ties” between the two states, the Serbian president’s office said.

-Vucic said that while in Washington he defended Serbia’s close ties with Russia, including an arms purchase, and his refusal to impose Western sanctions against Moscow over its policies in Ukraine.
+Vucic said while he was in Washington he defended Serbia’s close ties with Russia, including an arms purchase, and his refusal to impose Western sanctions against Moscow over its policies in Ukraine.

 Marko Djuric, an official with Vucic’s ruling party, defended him on Twitter.

-“This president did not say a single bad word against Russia, not even in that place (the White House.)
-The president waited for an hour and half to be received by the Russian president and never asked for a special chair.
-I will not allow you to attack proud Serbia.
+“This president did not say a single bad word against Russia, not even in that place (the White House.) … I will not allow you to attack proud Serbia.
 Shame on you!”
 Djuric wrote.

-Although formally seeking membership in the European Union, Serbia has been forging close political, economic and military ties with Russia and China.
+Although formally seeking membership in the European Union, Serbia under Vucic has been forging close political, economic and military ties with Russia and China.

 Trump announced Friday that former wartime foes Serbia and Kosovo have agreed to normalize economic ties as part of U.S.-brokered talks that include Belgrade moving its Israeli embassy to Jerusalem, and mutual recognition between Israel and Kosovo.